espressif/esp-idf/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: ESP-IDF crashes, produces incorrect output, or has incorrect behavior
+title: ''
+labels: 'Type: Bug'
+assignees: ''

+---

 ----------------------------- Delete below -----------------------------

-If your issue is a general question, starts similar to "How do I..", or is related to 3rd party development kits/libs, please discuss this on our community forum at esp32.com instead.
+**Reminder: If your issue is a general question, starts similar to "How do I..", or is related to 3rd party development kits/libs, please discuss this on our community forum at https://esp32.com instead.**

 INSTRUCTIONS
 ============